 There is no typical OU student.
-People of all ages and backgrounds study with us, for all sorts of reasons – to update their skills. get a qualification, boost their career, change direction, prove themselves, keep mentally active.
+People of all ages and backgrounds study with us, for all sorts of reasons – to update their skills, get a qualification, boost their career, change direction, prove themselves, or keep mentally active.

 - The average age of new undergraduate OU students is 29

 - Only 9% of our new students are over 50

 - 30% of new OU undergraduates are under 25

 We are the largest provider of higher education for people with disabilities:

 - More than 20,000 people with disabilities studied with us in 2013/14.

 Our open admissions policy helps thousands of people who failed to achieve their potential earlier in life:

 - 39% of students had one A level or a lower qualification at entry

 - We offer 374 undergraduate modules, 159 postgraduate modules, 44 overseas versions and 20 curriculum partnerships